astro-informatics/s2fft/README.md

 a 1D Fourier transform over longitude, for each latitudinal ring.
 Second, a projection onto the real polar-d functions.
-One may precompute and store all real polar-d functions for extreme acceleration, however this comes with an equally extreme memory overhead, which is infeasible at L ~ 1024.
+One may precompute and store all real polar-d functions for extreme acceleration, however this comes with an equally extreme memory overhead, which is infeasible at $L \sim 1024$.
 Alternatively, the real polar-d functions may calculated recursively, computing only a portion of the projection at a time, hence incurring negligible memory overhead at the cost of slightly slower execution.
 The